 Thanks are expressions of gratitude to users for actions taken on the platform, given by other users.
 The number of times a user has been thanked by other users on Kialo appears beside their name in brackets around the site.
 Users can be thanked for an action by clicking the empty heart icon next to their comment or activity underneath a claim.
 For more information, see Thanking Someone.

 A thesis is where each discussion starts - this is the initial claim which the arguments underneath are supporting or critiquing.
 A thesis should, as such, be written as a claim (“Pineapple belongs on pizza.”) that one can oppose or support, rather than a question.
 Where there are many potential answers to a topic’s question, debates can have multiple theses (see Multi- vs Single-Thesis Discussions).

-The discussion topic (also known as a discussion title) is the question which a discussion attempts to address.
+The discussion title (also known as the discussion topic) is the question which a discussion attempts to address.
 It should, as such, be written in the form of a question (such as “Does pineapple belong on pizza?”) which summarizes the topic at hand.
-The discussion topic is what other users see on the My Kialo and Explore pages (as well as searches), so it is important to ensure it is concise yet accurate!
+The discussion title is what other users see on the My Kialo and Explore pages (as well as searches), so it is important to ensure it is concise yet accurate!